lorsem/SmartStream/README.md

 The indexing will likely be implemented in a Python script, run on the server when needed.
 Files will be embedded in HTML5.
 Conversion won't be possible due to the RP's limited computing capabilities.
 HTML5 videos can be any format and will be played as long as the default player (e.g. QuickTime on Macs) supports the format.
 If the user chooses to play the film on HDMI, the RP should play the video through the HDMI port.

 ### Main page features
-On the main page it will be possible to:
+On the main page it is possible to:
-- Select a movie from the index -> stream on web browser or through HDMI
+- Select one video to watch from Finder-like file system browsing
-- Upload or remove a movie
+- Trigger the indexing/re-indexing of videos
-- Manually organize data on HD -> rename, move, copy, upload, remove (kind of like DropBox)
+- Upload or remove a movie (works but problems with big files! )

 The index is always going to be updated to list ALL the movies.
 If needed indexing can be set to operate on a specific directory, for example "Films", in case you have other videos you don't want to be indexed on the main page (e.g. porn)